adluinf/adluinf.github.io/_pages/home.md

 **Welcome to my personal website!**

 I develop algorithms and computational methods based on machine learning and statistical inference to generate quantitative insight from real data.
-I am open to new opportunities, please do get in touch!
+I am *open to new opportunities*, **please do get in touch**!

 # Research Interests